 France, Germany and Amsterdam

-Live for two weeks in an apartment hotel the middle of Strasbourg, France.
+Live for two weeks in an apartment hotel in the middle of Strasbourg, France.

-Experience Europe through this unique opportunity to visit the Alsace region in France; Frankfurt, Paris Trier, and Amsterdam.
+Experience Europe through this unique opportunity to visit the Alsace region in France; Frankfurt, Paris, and Amsterdam.
 Experience European urban travel on trams, buses and trains, including a Thalys, high-speed train from Paris to Amsterdam.

-Learn about business in Europe with a guided walking tour, “Frankfurt: the Euro and Banking City,” and visits to the Kleinmarkthalle in Frankfurt, the Mercedes truck assembly plant in Wörth, Germany, WeberHaus home builders in Linx, Germany, the Louis Sipp Winery in Ribeauville, France, Steelcase office furniture in Strasbourg and the Aalsmeer Flower Auction in Amsterdam.
+Learn about business in Europe with a guided walking tour, “Frankfurt: the Euro and Banking City,” and visits to the Kleinmarkthalle in Frankfurt, the Mercedes truck assembly plant in Wörth, Germany, WeberHaus home builders in Linx, Germany, the Louis Sipp Winery in Ribeauville, France, and Steelcase office furniture in Strasbourg.

-A visit to the European Parliament in Strasbourg, France, will provide insights into governance and cooperation in Europe.
+A visits to the European Parliament in Strasbourg, France, will provide insights into governance and cooperation in Europe.

 Learn about cultural awareness and business etiquette relating to Europe.
-Additional cultural enrichment includes visits to the Strasbourg Musee des Beaux-Arts, Musée des Arts Décoratifs and Historical Museum, and the Orsay Museum in Paris, the Van Gogh Museum, Maritime Museum and the Rijksmuesum in Amsterdam.
+Additional cultural enrichment includes visits to the Alsatian Museu in Strasbourg, the Orsay Museum in Paris, the Van Gogh Museum, Maritime Museum and the Rijksmuesum in Amsterdam.

-Marvel at the grandeur of cathedrals and churches in Frankfurt, Strasbourg, Trier and Paris.
-Visit the Haut-Koenigsburg castle, a Medieval fortress, and the Palace of Versailles in France.
-Enjoy a day visiting the cathedral and Roman ruins in Trier, Germany.
+Marvel at the grandeur of cathedrals and churches in Frankfurt, Strasbourg and Paris.
+Visit the Haut-Koenigsburg castle, a Medieval fortress and the Palace of Versailles in France, and Zannse Schans in The Netherlands.

 Students register for two courses and earn six semester credit hours in European Studies upon successful completion of the program.
 These courses are equivalent to courses taught on-campus at ASU in terms of content, academic requirements and student-faculty contact hours.

 MGMT 3381/ACC 6381 Understanding the European Union (3-0).
 This course will identify the opportunities and problems brought about by economic union of independent European countries.
 Topics will include economic and monetary unification, common trade policy, the common agricultural policy, and the EU Transport Policy and their economic and social impacts.
-The course will be enhanced by a walking tour “Frankfurt: the Euro and Banking City,” and by visits to the European Parliament in Strasbourg, France, the Mercedes truck assembly plant in Wörth, Germany, the Louis Sipp Winery in Ribeauville, France, WeberHaus Home Builders in Linx, Germany, Steelcase in Strasbourg, France, and the Aalsmeer Flower Auction in the Netherlands. .
+The course will be enhanced by a walking tour “Frankfurt: the Euro and Banking City,” and by visits to the European Parliament in Strasbourg, France, the Mercedes truck assembly plant in Wörth, Germany, the Louis Sipp Winery in Ribeauville, France, WeberHaus Home Builders in Linx, Germany, and Steelcase in Strasbourg, France.
 Instructor: Dr. Norman A. Sunderman

 MGMT 3381/6381 Culture and Business Etiquette in Europe (3-0).
 This course includes training in international business culture awareness and business etiquette relating to Europe.
-Additional cultural enrichment includes visits to the Strasbourg Musee des Beaux-Arts, Musée des Arts Décoratifs and Historical Museum, the Orsay Museum in Paris, the Palace at Versailles, Saint Chapelle in Paris, Sacrae Couer in Paris, the Rijksmuseum, the Van Gogh and the Maritme Museums in Amsterdam, cathedrals in Frankfurt, Strasbourg, Trier, and Paris, and the Haut-Koenigsburg castle and the Palace of Versailles in France.
+Additional cultural enrichment includes visits to the Alsatian Museum in Strasbourg, the Orsay Museum, Saint Chapelle and Conciergerie and Sacrae Couer in Paris, the Rijksmuseum, the Van Gogh and the Maritme Museums in Amsterdam, cathedrals in Frankfurt, Strasbourg and Paris, the Haut-Koenigsburg castle and the Palace of Versailles in France and Zaanse Schans in The Netherlands.
 Instructor: Dr. Norman A. Sunderman

 Students will be extensively briefed regarding travel arrangements prior to departure, and schedules with addresses and telephone numbers will be given to each participant.
 All travel arrangements will be made by the program director and approved by the university.